rajshahdev/stockwatch/readme.md

 ```

-### Pulling the API Content with AJAX

-Now everything else will be done directly from JavaScript.
-We will query the stock API using jQuery's AJAX method, and get the quote and historical information.
-Since here are two calls, first we will get the quote, and then we will pull the history.
-This could also be done a little differently by pulling the quote and history simultaneously, but that's not how I set it up this time.

 ### Conclusion

 In this article we used Python and Flask to make a simple stock market API that can pull data form Yahoo Finance and then apply it to create a simple website that shows a stock market chart.